lynkos/algae-detection/docs/appendix.md

 - [ ] Add camera settings to UI (C++ instead of Python for OpenCV?)

 - [ ] Add Android compatibility (if applicable and/or necessary)

+- [ ] Write cross-platform script to automate ESP32 setup

+- [ ] Use `roboflow.js` to integrate project + streaming (which has its own web UI)?
+  - Realtime on-device inference available via `roboflow.js`
+  - This will load your model to run realtime inference directly in your users' web-browser using WebGL instead of passing images to the server-side

+- [ ] Save streaming URL after entering it once in CLI?

+- [ ] CLI for `esp32.py` too?
+Or combine with `camera.py`?

+- [ ] Add option / args for running model locally (i.e., without internet) vs hosted API (i.e., with internet)

+- [ ] Active learning to improve model performance?

 ## Further Reading
 - <a target="_blank" href="https://myfwc.com/research/wildlife/health/cyanobacteria/#:~:text=Approximately%2020%20cyanobacteria%20species%20in,than%20one%20type%20of%20toxin">Cyanobacteria (Blue-Green Algae)</a>